 - Opening and emptying blisters

-- Keeping the injured body part elevated above your heart
+- Elevation of the injured body part above your heart

-- Receiving hyperbaric oxygen therapy.
-This is a special chamber under greater pressure than normal.
-It will help with blood flow and tissue repair.
+- .
+Hyperbaric oxygen therapy —this is a special chamber that uses oxygen under greater pressure than normal to help with blood flow and tissue repair

-- Amputation of all or part of the affected body part.
-This may be necessary in severe frostbite cases.
+- Amputation of all or part of the affected body part in severe cases

 - Cover your head, face, hands, and feet adequately.